 If you are not comfortable with the cost, be sure to ask the clinic about any payment plans or assistance they may be able to offer.

-There is a huge availability of egg donation programs in Ireland.
+There is a huge availability of egg donation programs and Egg donor bank in Ireland.
 Some of the most popular programs include the Donor Egg Bank USA, the European Sperm Bank, and the Spanish Egg Bank.

 These programs are all reputable and have a number of donor eggs available.

 Donating eggs has a number of advantages.
 Couples who are having trouble getting pregnant can benefit from egg donation, to start with.
 Women who are unable to conceive for medical reasons may benefit from egg donation as well.
 The ability to have a child who is genetically related to them is another benefit of egg donation for families.
 Last but not least, egg donation can assist women who wish to delay having children.